TGR DISTRICT BUSINESS

 The largest development in District 3 is Timberwood Park, where the lot sizes are larger than the typical home-sites.
 Camp Bullis and Camp Stanley cover most of the western portion of the district.
 Timberwood can be found on the east.
 The southern boundary runs up against the Stone Oak area and the Cibolo Creek forms most of the northern boundary.

 Eisenhauer Park is a highly used urban park in District 3, and Panther Springs Creek Nature Area is a family friendly park residing in the district.

 A unique aspect of D-3 is that three creeks, Leon, Salado, Panther Springs, run through the area.
-Those type of tributaries are always included in water quality discussions due to their potential recharge to aquifers which underly them.
+These tributaries are often included in water quality discussions due to their potential recharge to the aquifers which underlie them.